bgamble43/juniper/junos-automation/ansible/get-interface-state/readme.md

 Solution: Used ``` | default('') ``` to default to no value in the case the value doesn't exist in the XML string, which would've overwise thrown an error.

+- [ ] It appears that L3/logical interfaces store some of their stats in a differnet xml node.
+For now this only works with L2 interfaces.

 ## Sample Output

 ```